mpeyre93/noteTaker/README.md

 ![noteTakerScreenshot](/Images/.png?raw=true)

 ## Deployed Application
 * This app is deployed to Heroku.
-Below is a link you can folllow to depoyed application:
+Below is a link you can folllow to the depoyed application:

 - - -